jasonsiders/apex-database-layer/docs/DML.md

 - `Dml.Operation operation`: The type of DML operation being processed.
 This is always present.
 - `Database.DmlOptions options`: Stores advanced configuration options for the DML operation.
 The most common property is _OptAllOrNone_, which determines if partial failures are allowed.
 - `List<SObject> records`: The record(s) being processed.
 This is present in all operations, except DO_CONVERT.
-- `DataSource.AsyncSaveCallback saveCallback`: A callback object that can optionally be passed to async DML insert/update methods that support external objects, ex. `DatabaseLayer.Dml.doInsertAsync()`.
+- `DataSource.AsyncSaveCallback asyncSaveCallback`: A callback object that can optionally be passed to async DML insert/update methods that support external objects, ex. `DatabaseLayer.Dml.doInsertAsync()`.
 - `String sObjectType`: Outputs the API Name of the SObjectType being processed, if known.
 For DO_CONVERT, outputs "Database.LeadConvert".
 When unknown, outputs "SObject".

 For logging purposes, you can safely JSON-serialize the `Dml.Request`, though Some of the properties of this class may be omitted to save on resources, or because they are not supported in JSON.
 Example: